 Many scholars suggest the Central Court hosted bull-leaping, the famous Minoan ritual in which acrobats vaulted over a charging bull, with spectators watching from around the court and upper storeys.

-The idea is attractive and widely repeated, and it fits the central importance of the bull in Minoan religion and the prominence of bull-leaping in Minoan art.
-It is, however, debated: the hard stone pavement seems a hazardous surface for such an event, and the dimensions of the court raise practical questions about how bulls and leapers would have performed and been controlled there.
-Some scholars therefore suggest the bull-leaping happened elsewhere, or differently, from the popular image.
+It is, however, debated.
+The hard stone pavement seems a hazardous surface for such an event, and the dimensions of the court raise practical questions about how bulls and leapers would have performed and been controlled there.
+Some scholars therefore suggest the bull-leaping happened elsewhere, on softer ground outside the palace, or differently from the popular image.
 The link remains plausible but unproven.
 Our guide to Minoan bull-leaping covers the ritual, and the next section covers the rooms around the court.

 What rooms surround the Central Court at Knossos?